TinosNitso/AutoCove-Plugin/README.md

 Another example could be address *ppythag0ras*... which only returns three coins at a time, and only if the same address sends them, and a²+b²=c² (using OP_DIV we could check a/(c+b)=(c-b)/a).

 Vanity hashes & addresses are generated using the [VanityTXID-Plugin](https://github.com/TinosNitso/VanityTXID-Plugin).

+v1.0.8 notes:
+- Bugfix for op counts: no longer count values ≤0x60.
+None of the Scripts I've seen exceed 201 ops, after all!
+- Δ decoding.
+I've labelled the change in stack depth of each line Δ, except when there's an IFDUP or CHECKMULTISIG.
+Auto-comments still unaligned.
+- Empty sigscript data-push now shown as OP_0 to be consistent with Blockchain.com, & may be less confusing.
+- Font won't accidentally change anymore, due to copy-pasting TXIDs etc.
+- "#No P2SH input..." message for when TXID or TX has no such input.
+- Space & tab allowed after TXID, TX or Script. v1.0.7 didn't allow a space-bar after the TXID.
+PUSHDATAs now go on the same line as their data, to simplify Δ.
+- Dark theme color changes: stronger blue for constants, darkMagenta a bit lighter.
+- Instant switching between Scripts which have the same name in the combo-box. e.g. can scroll through multi-sigs in [this](https://www.blockchain.com/bch/tx/fccebdc8fcf556bebeb91ded0339756e568b254a6aa797f22a74ec3787f8a5d0) TX.
+- SHA256 Checksum 000000d74f7b1353ede9c99828411ca3a137489c022cf7f41d299e8b5627cadd (34 kH/s · 4 mins).
+Update via re-install requires restarting EC.

 v1.0.7 notes:
 - Bugfix for when asm+OP_CODES setting converts 011N into OP_1N (oops).